koradus4/SlowianskieDziedzictwo/PROJECT_OVERVIEW.md

 ```

 Zaleca się: gdy `GameMaster` tworzy prompt, wstrzyknąć `kontekst_bestiariusza` tylko dla aktualnej lokacji, żeby AI nie używało potworów z innych regionów.
+> NOTE: The content of the standalone `BESTIARY.md` has been merged into this `PROJECT_OVERVIEW.md` and the canonical data remain in `bestiary.py`.
+The doc file `BESTIARY.md` has been removed from the repo to avoid duplication.

 ---

 ## 9. Lokacje (Plan implementacji)

 Sekcja Lokacji pochodzi z `lokacje.py` i planu implementacji: jest ona deterministyczna i ma na celu powstrzymanie AI przed wymyślaniem nowych miast, budynków i NPC.
+> NOTE: The content of the standalone `PLAN_LOKACJI.md` has been merged into this `PROJECT_OVERVIEW.md` and the canonical data are in `lokacje.py`.
+The doc file `PLAN_LOKACJI.md` has been removed from the repo to avoid duplication.

 Główne elementy:
  - 5 plemion/miast (Polanie/Gniezno, Wiślanie/Kraków, Pomorzanie/Wolin, Mazowszanie/Płock, Ślężanie/Ślęża)